Maynooth University: Academic affiliations

-Reputation
+Reputation and rankings

 In 2008, Maynooth University occupied fourth place on the Irish Sunday Times University League Table 2008, the newspaper's annual league table of Irish third-level institutions, behind TCD, UCD and UCC, having jumped three places since 2007.
 It was also the top institution for research income won per academic, with one of the best graduate employment records of any Irish university at almost 100 percent.
 MU was also named "University of The Year 2008" in The Sunday Times University Guide (UK), beating UCD which finished second.

 In 2009, Maynooth University was listed as a Top500 university in the Times Higher Education-QS World University Rankings.

-In 2010, MU recorded the highest growth in first preference school-leaver applications in the university sector.
+In 2010, Maynooth University recorded the highest growth in first preference school-leaver applications in the university sector.

 In 2011, Maynooth University became the first and only institution outside of the United States to be included in the Princeton Review of Best Colleges.

-Maynooth University was recently ranked No. 49 in the world for one of the leading universities in the world.
+In 2023, Maynooth University was ranked as the Number 1 Young University in Ireland by Times Higher Education.

 Academic competition

 St Patrick's College (NUI) won the inaugural University Challenge based Irish Higher Education Quiz show on RTÉ, Challenging Times in 1991, winning again in 1992 and as MU in 1999.

 Maynooth University and University of Newcastle, Australia's joint robotic soccer team "Numanoids" won the soccer Standard Platform League (2-Legged Robot) RoboCup World Championship which was held in Suzhou, China from 14 to 20 July 2008.
 2008 was Maynooth University's first year to enter the international robot competition which hosted 440 teams from 35 countries.

-Maynooth University first entered the Microsoft Imagine Cup in 2007. it achieved both first and third place in the Imagine Cup Ireland finals, earning participation in the world finals in Seoul, South Korea in August 2007.
+Maynooth University first entered the Microsoft Imagine Cup in 2007.
+It achieved both first and third place in the Imagine Cup Ireland finals, earning participation in the world finals in Seoul, South Korea in August 2007.
 Team inGEST (Interactive Gesture), who developed a low-cost interactive system for teaching sign language using standard web cameras for feedback, achieved a top-six position in the finals and went on to Silicon Valley in February 2008 as part of the Imagine Cup Innovation Accelerator Program.
 In 2008, students tied for second place in the Microsoft Imagine Cup in the category of "Embedded Development".
 A total of 124 teams representing 61 countries and regions took part in 2008.
 In 2010 the university won the award for Best Windows Azure Application with their cloud-based medical record system.